 Our lower jaw connects to the skull through the temporomandibular joint (TMJ).
 Painful jaw joints, or TMJ disorder, are a common cause of jaw pain and can result from several factors.
 Causes include:

-If you have any issues with an implant placed by us, please contact us immediately for an emergency appointment.
+If you have any issues with a dental implant placed by us, please contact us immediately for an emergency appointment.

-If you’re experiencing problems with an implant placed elsewhere, it’s best to first contact the colleague who performed your treatment, as they will have your implant details, records, and spare components.
+If you’re experiencing problems with an implant placed elsewhere, it’s best to contact the dentist who performed your treatment first, as they will have your implant details, records, and spare components.
+Alternatively, you can see our emergency dentist in Islington.

 If they’re unavailable or unable to assist, our experienced team led by Dr. Amin Amenien (MSc Implant Dentistry, PG Cert.
 Multisystem Implantology) will be happy to help.

-Please bring any available information, such as the implant brand, size, graft, and restorative protocol, to support accurate assessment and safe management.
+Please bring any available information, such as the implant brand, size, graft type, and restorative protocol, to support an accurate assessment and safe management.

 Severe toothache, swelling, infection, broken or knocked-out teeth, loose implant tooth, and lost restorations are all dental emergencies.
 If you’re unsure, call us.
 Our team can advise whether you need urgent care.